 With A&M getting concerned that there were no obvious singles on their debut album, Glenn Tilbrook made the decision to hire “lots of synths and a bloke who knew how to work them” and then went about “pretending to be Kraftwerk”!
 A squelchy synth bass and lo-fi drum machine dominates throughout ‘Take Me I’m Yours’.
 THE DROYDS reworked it as a wonderfully deadpan, fully electronic interpretation, revealing it as the true slice of synthpop it was always destined to be.

 Available on the album ‘Greatest Hits’ via A&M Records

 JOY DIVISION Atmosphere (1980)

-While JOY DIVISION had played around with syndrums and electronic effects on debut album ‘Unknown Pleasures’ to complement their gloomy guitar driven sound, they had yet to produce a song that featured synths as a melodic lead.
-Composed on a Bontempi home organ but eventually recorded with an ARP Solina, the chilling ‘Atmosphere’ with its tender bass playing and percussive grandeur was JOY DIVISION’s most complete recording to date.
+While JOY DIVISION had played around with syndrums and electronic effects ‘Unknown Pleasures’ to complement their gloomy guitar driven sound, they had yet to produce a song that featured synths as a melodic lead.
+Recorded using an ARP Solina, the chilling ‘Atmosphere’ with its tender bass playing and percussive grandeur was JOY DIVISION’s most complete recording to date.
 But it was given just a limited run of 1578 copies by French art label Sordide Sentimentale, before a wider re-release.

 Available on the JOY DIVISION album ‘Substance’ via Rhino

 JONA LEWIE You’ll Always Find Me in the Kitchen At Parties (1980)

 This VERY electronic Polymoog-driven single was almost entirely self-produced by Lewie with the exception of some live bass by Norman Watt-Roy and hi-hats from Bob Andrews.
 It was rumoured that KIRSTY MACCOLL provided backing vocals, although this was denied by Lewie.
 Maccoll eventually appeared on Top Of the Pops to perform ‘You’ll Always Find Me In The Kitchen At Parties’ in an appearance which one could imagine a young Phil Oakey watching and thinking, “hmm, this is a good idea!”